I am linking here to a pretty good article about the Elder Abuse Prevention & Prosecution Act. It was written by

 - Participation in a fraudulent medical study, research study, or pilot study.

-I wrote a blog post about this topic as well (see it HERE), as I do not think there are enough laws on the books to protect seniors from this type of fraud.
+I do not think there are enough laws on the books to protect seniors from this type of fraud.
 I once had a client who had over 20 subscriptions to the same magazine.
 The scammer would call back every day., convince her to subscribe, and she didn't remember that she subscribed the day before.
 This despicable behavior needs harsher punishments.